Open Aortic Repairs

 In this approach the patient's own lungs continue to function.
 Only the heart is bypassed.
 This technique can therefore be done with a low dose of heparin.
 Similar to the partial cardiopulmonary approach, there is risk of atherosclerotic embolization.
 This technique may be used in combination with sequential aortic clamping technique.

-Hypothermic Circulatory Arrest Technique
+Total Circulatory Arrest Technique

 At the Aortic Program, the hypothermic circulatory arrest technique has been used since 1994.
 This technique has minimized the risk of embolization while also providing maximum spinal cord protection.
 Through the use of this technique, renal failure became extremely unlikely, and the risks of paraplegia and postsurgical mortality dramatically reduced.
 However, there is an increased risk of bleeding or pulmonary complications.